Henrico Citizen

 The Henrico Citizen is a daily weekday community news organization in Henrico County, a suburb of Richmond, Virginia.

 History

-The Citizen was created in 2001 by editor Tom Lappas and has earned 213 awards for news content and advertising design since 2002.
+The Citizen was created in 2001 by editor Tom Lappas.

 Along with staff member Tara Gray, Lappas has launched three podcasts under the Henrico Citizen brand.

 The Citizen ceased publishing a printed edition in March 2020 due to the economic impact of the COVID-19 pandemic and simultaneously expanded to a daily weekday publication online, through email and through social media and an app.